AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications: Conclusions and open questions

+AI methods have been applied to every stage of the DT pipeline.
+We will point out key challenges of AI methods in transportation.

-The mutual interaction between domain knowledge and AI is necessary.
+\paragraph*{Physics-informed AI} When it comes to the development of a T-DT, the mutual interaction between domain knowledge and AI is necessary.
 Domain knowledge in traffic flow and road safety that has been developed for decades, provides valuable insights into every stage of the DT pipeline.
 In particular, it helps inform technological advancement and testbed deployment, data collection, model selection and training, resource allocation and optimization, as well as performance metrics selection.
 For instance, the understanding of how traffic evolves across time and space and how entities interact with one another at a road junction, could guide to what degree of granularity and precision the semantic segmentation should be done in object detection and tracking, how communication and networking resources should be prioritized, and what models and metrics should be used for risk prediction.